infogulch/loaded-turrets/README.md

 This is pretty powerful, so in exchange it has some trade-offs:

-1. Ammo is added 1.5 seconds after the turret is placed.
+1. Ammo is added 1 second after the turret is placed.
 A practiced player can do this faster.
 2. The recipe crafts quickly (0.5s) but burns an electronic circuit.
 (Think of it like you're jerry-rigging the brains of an inserter into the turret.)
 This